 It's 12.8 million light-years distant.

-NGC 3953 - is a barred spiral galaxy one-degree south/southwest of Phecda (γ UMa) and M109.
-It measures 6.5 x 3.0 arc minutes and shines at magnitude +10.8 and is visible as a small patch of light through a small 80mm (3.1-inch) scope.
-A 200mm (8-inch) scope reveals subtle variations in brightness therefore hinting at its spiral nature.
+NGC 3953 - is a barred spiral galaxy, one-degree south/southwest of Phecda (γ UMa) and M109.
+It measures 6.5 x 3.0 arc minutes, shines at magnitude +10.8 and is visible as a small patch of light through a small 80mm (3.1-inch) scope.
+A 200mm (8-inch) scope reveals subtle variations in brightness, hinting at its spiral nature.

 NGC 3953 is a member of the M109 Group of galaxies.

 NGC 2841 - mag. +10.1, is a fine type Sb spiral galaxy located in the western part of the constellation.
-It has a quite a high surface brightness and therefore quite easy to spot even with a small scopes when good seeing conditions prevail.
-NGC 2841 covers 8.0 x 3.0 arc minutes.
-It's a nice object for medium and large size amateur scopes.
-A 200mm (8-inch) scope reveals an oval haze surrounding a brighter centre with dust patches also visible on good seeing nights.
+It has a high surface brightness and therefore quite easy to spot even with a small scopes, when good seeing conditions prevail.
+NGC 2841 covers 8.0 x 3.0 arc minutes and is a nice object for medium and large size amateur scopes.
+A 200mm (8-inch) scope reveals an oval haze surrounding a brighter centre, with dust patches also visible on good nights.
 Its tightly wrapped arms appear mottled in backyard scopes.

 NGC 2841 is 46 Million light-years distant.

 NGC 3079 - is a fine example of an edge on barred spiral galaxy.
-It's a mag. +10.7 barred spiral galaxy that measures a thin 7.5 x 1.5 arc minutes.
-Observationally it appears as a fainter and smaller version of M82.
+It shines at mag. +10.7 and measures a thin 7.5 x 1.5 arc minutes.
+Observationally, it appears as a fainter and smaller version of M82.
 Large scopes may reveal dark dust lanes.

-M97 (NGC 3587) - at mag. +9.9 is a famous planetary nebula commonly known as the "the Owl Nebula".
-It's easy to find just 2.5 degrees southeast of Merak (β UMa) with barred spiral galaxy M108 positioned in the same telescope field of view, 50 arc minutes northwest of M97.
+M97 (NGC 3587) - at mag. +9.9 is a famous planetary nebula commonly known as the Owl Nebula.
+It's easy to find just 2.5 degrees southeast of Merak (β UMa).
+Barred spiral galaxy M108 is positioned in the same telescope field of view, 50 arc minutes northwest of M97.

-The Owl Nebula has a low surface brightness which makes it's a challenging object for small telescopes.
+The Owl Nebula has a low surface brightness, making it a challenging object for small telescopes.
 A 100mm (4-inch) scope on good nights reveals a dim circular haze with detail.
 The standout feature of the Owl Nebula is its famous eyes.
-They consist of two dark patches superimposed on the face of the nebula and can be seen with 200mm (8-inch) scopes at high power but a larger scope is recommended.
+They consist of two dark patches superimposed on the face of the nebula and can be seen with 200mm (8-inch) scopes at high powers, but a larger instrument is recommended.